saitaruns/Task-Manager/README.md

 Once the application is up and running, you can access it through your web browser.
 Here are some key actions you can perform:

+- Test credentials ( email: admin@workflo.com, password: admin@123 ) are set by default in the login page.
+- Directly login with them.
+Or you may create a new account from the SignUp page.
 - Create a new task by clicking on the "Create Task" button.
 - Set due dates and priorities for tasks to manage your workload effectively.
 - Use the dashboard to track the progress of tasks and identify bottlenecks.